josh2100/express-notes/README.md

 # Express Notes

-This is an Express project used to write and save notes.
+This is an Express.js project used to write and save notes to a server on Heroku.
+The front end displays a homepage and notes page with HTML.
+The back end utilizes Express.js and Node to write notes to a JSON file on the server.

 ## Table of Contents